-- 1. Changes Since the January 1, 2015 Actuarial Valuation are as Follows: - Effective January 1, 2016, the post-retirement mortality tables for non-disabled retirees is a blend of the Annuitant and Employee RP-2014 generational mortality tables with blue collar adjustment projected with Scale BB.
+- 1. Changes Since the January 1, 2018 Actuarial Valuation are as Follows: - For determining the total pension liability, the post-retirement mortality tables for non-disabled retirees uses the 2006 central rate from the RP-2014 annuitant mortality tables projected to 2018 using the MP-2017 projection scales, and the projected prospectively using the ultimate rates of the scale for all years.
+The pre-retirement off-duty mortality tables are adjusted to 50% of the RP-2014 mortality tables for active employees.
+The on-duty mortality rate is 0.00015. - For determining the actuarial determined contributions, the post-retirement mortality tables for non-disabled retirees is a blend of the Annuitant and Employee RP-2014 generational mortality tables with blue collar adjustment projected with Scale BB.
+The pre-retirement off-duty mortality tables are adjusted to 55% of the RP-2014 mortality tables for active employees.
+The onduty mortality rate is 0.00020. - 2.
+Changes Since the January 1, 2017 Actuarial Valuation are as Follows: - No changes - 3.
+Changes Since the January 1, 2016 Actuarial Valuation are as Follows: - No changes - 4.
+Changes Since the January 1, 2015 Actuarial Valuation are as Follows: - Effective January 1, 2016, the post-retirement mortality tables for non-disabled retirees is a blend of the Annuitant and Employee RP-2014 generational mortality tables with blue collar adjustment projected with Scale BB.
 The occupationally disabled post-retirement mortality assumption uses the same table as used for healthy annuitants, except that is a three-year set-forward, meaning a disabled member age 70 will be valued as if they were a 73-year-old healthy retiree.
 The totally disabled post-retirement mortality assumption uses the RP-2014 generational mortality tables for disabled annuitants, except an additional provision to apply a minimum 3% mortality probability to males and 2% mortality probability for females is included to reflect substantial impairment for this population.
 The pre-retirement off-duty mortality tables are adjusted to 55% of the RP-2014 mortality tables for active employees.
-The on-duty mortality rate is 0.00020.

-2. Changes Since the January 1, 2014 Actuarial Valuation are as Follows:

-For determining the total pension liability, the RP-2014 Mortality Tables for Blue Collar Employees, projected with Scale BB, 55 percent multiplier for offduty mortality is used in the valuation for off-duty mortality of active members.
+The on-duty mortality rate is 0.00020. - 5.
+Changes Since the January 1, 2014 Actuarial Valuation are as Follows: - For determining the total pension liability, the RP-2014 Mortality Tables for Blue Collar Employees, projected with Scale BB, 55 percent multiplier for offduty mortality is used in the valuation for off-duty mortality of active members.
 On-duty related mortality is assumed to be 0.00020 per year for all members of post-retirement benefits for members under age 55.
 For post-retirement members ages 65 and older, the RP-2014 Mortality Tables for Blue Collar Healthy Annuitants, projected with Scale BB are used.